shosalli/shosalli/README.md

 shosalli/shosalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-And yes🚀, we I'a ready to launch soon.
+And yes, we I'm ready to launch🚀 soon.
 <br />
 Checkout Portfolio at [gitword.com](https://gitword.com)